10 tips for safe online shopping on Cyber Monday

 - Do not use debit cards to shop online.
 Want to give cybercriminals direct access to your bank account?
 Then by all means, use your debit card!
 Otherwise, play it safe by using credit cards or a PayPal account that’s linked to a credit card.
 While many banks are cracking down on fraudulent withdrawals, you’ll still have to wait for your money while they investigate the charges.

 - Avoid using public wifi to shop.
 All a cybercriminal needs to do to get a public wifi password and wreak havoc is order a coffee.
 If you’re shopping and entering personal data, usernames and passwords, or payment information, best to do it on your secure connection at home.

 - Watch out for malicious QR codes.
 Q what now?
 QR codes are small, pixelated codes meant to be scanned by a smartphone’s camera.
 They often contain coupons, links to websites, or other product marketing materials.
 Some hackers have started creating codes that link to a phishing or malware site, printing them on stickers, and placing them on top of the legit QR codes.
 Best to avoid them.

 - Don’t fork over extra info.
 If a site starts asking for out-of-the-ordinary personal data, like Social Security numbers or password security questions, slam on the brakes and get the heck out of Dodge.

 - Tighten up security before you shop on Cyber Monday.
 Make sure all software on your computer is up-to-date, including your OS, browser, and other apps.
 And if you don’t already have it, install a cybersecurity program on your desktop (whether it’s a Mac or PC) that prevents malware infection to insure maximum coverage.
-In addition, since mobile shopping is set to outpace desktop shopping for the first time this year, it’s a smart idea to download a cybersecurity program for your phone.
+In addition, since mobile shopping is set to outpace desktop shopping for the first time this year, it’s a smart idea to download a cybersecurity program for your Android or iPhone.
 If you’ve already covered your cybersecurity bases, make sure you run updates on all those programs as well.